readthedocs/readthedocs.org/docs/guides/edit-source.rst

-Edit source integration on your Sphinx theme
+Adding "Edit Source" links on your Sphinx theme
 ============================================

 Read the Docs injects some extra variables in the Sphinx ``html_context``